bamoah30/bamoah30/README.md

 ## 🚀 About Me

 I'm a **Mechanical Engineering graduate** on a 6-year journey to become a **Full-Stack AI + Robotics Engineer**.
-Right now, I'm focused on the first 24 months: mastering AI engineering through Python, ML systems, and public documentation.
+Currently, I'm focused on the first 24 months: mastering AI engineering through Python, ML systems, and public documentation.

 I blend mechanical intuition with intelligent software to build systems that think, move, and adapt.